tjd1234/cmpt383summer2022/docs/languages/racket/racket_macros.md

 which would mostly likely cause an error since `a` and `b` are not defined.

-These examples show that regular functions *can't* implement some of the forms we see in [Racket].
+These examples show that regular functions *can't* implement some of the forms we see in Racket.
 Many programmers are okay with that: most other languages don't let you create new kinds of if-statements, or new ways to define functions.

-But for those programmers who do want to implement such things, [Racket] provides **macros**.
-[Racket]'s macros are much more useful than the string-oriented macros you might have seen in C/C++.
+But for those programmers who do want to implement such things, Racket provides **macros**.
+Racket's macros are quite different than the string-oriented macros you might have seen in C/C++.
 If you want to implement your own language features --- or even your own language --- macros will help you do this.

-Macros are a relatively complex feature of [Racket], and here we will only discuss a few basic examples.
+Macros are a relatively complex feature of Racket, and here we will only discuss a few basic examples.
 If you are curious to learn more, check out some on-line resources such as [Let Over Lambda](https://letoverlambda.com/) and [Beautiful Racket](https://beautifulracket.com/).